postcss/postcss-selector-parser/API.md

 * `container.sort === container.nodes.sort`

-Note that these methods only work on a container's immediate children; recursive iteration is provided by `container.eachInside`.
+Note that these methods only work on a container's immediate children; recursive iteration is provided by `container.walk`.

 ### `container.each(callback)`